The Princess Bride: Development

-Rob Reiner, who had been enamored of Goldman's book ever since he was given it as a gift from his father, realized he wanted to make the film adaptation after successfully demonstrating his filmmaking skill with the release of This Is Spinal Tap in 1984.
+Rob Reiner was gifted a copy of The Princess Bride by his father.
+The 1973 fantasy romance novel is a fairy tale metafictionally presented as an abridgment of a longer work by the fictional S. Morgenstern, and Goldman's commentary asides are constant throughout.
+He decided he wanted to make the film adaptation after successfully demonstrating his filmmaking skill with the release of This Is Spinal Tap in 1984.
 During production of Stand by Me, released in 1986, Reiner had spoken to an executive at Paramount Pictures regarding what his next film would be, and suggested the adaptation of The Princess Bride.
 He was told they could not, leading Reiner to discover that several studios had previously attempted to bring Goldman's book to the big screen without success.

 Those previous attempts included 20th Century Fox, which paid Goldman $500,000 for the film rights and to do a screenplay in 1973.
 Richard Lester was signed to direct and the movie was almost made, but the head of production at Fox was fired and the project was put on hiatus.
-Goldman subsequently bought back the film rights to the novel with his own money.
+Goldman subsequently bought back the film rights to the novel.
 Other directors had also attempted to adapt the book, including François Truffaut, Robert Redford and Norman Jewison, and at one point, Christopher Reeve was interested in playing Westley in one planned adaptation.
 Reiner found success by gaining financial support from Norman Lear, whom Reiner knew from All in the Family and who had funded production of This Is Spinal Tap, with the production to be distributed by 20th Century Fox.
 Reiner worked closely with Goldman to adapt the book for the screenplay.

 In a 2011 interview with Entertainment Weekly, Reiner acknowledged that then-20th Century Fox head Barry Diller also had a prominent role in the film's production, instructing him to make it a film which, like The Wizard of Oz, could instead find greater success over time rather than immediately after its initial release.